Pak Making Full Efforts To Infiltrate Foreign Terrorists Into J&K: Northern Army Commander

 Replying to another question about the Rajouri encounter, he said that in Poonch and Rajouri ”we tried to neutralise foreign terrorists on Line of Control (LoC) itself”.

-“But some come via Punjab and Nepal by road and try to do some acts here.
+”But some come… and try to do some acts here.
 We have done good action in this recent encounter.
 One of jawan was martyred”, he said.

 On the death of sniffer dog Kent in gunfire by ultras, he said, ”Our Kent laid down his life to save his handler.
 He attacked the terrorist by moving ahead first.”
 Two terrorists were killed in an encounter in the remote Narla village.